flyteorg/flyte/docs/deployment/agents/airflow.rst

 =================

 This guide provides an overview of how to set up the Airflow agent in your Flyte deployment.
-Please note that the you don't need an Airflow cluster to run the airflow tasks.
-Flytekit will automatically compile it to a Flyte task and execute it on the Flyte cluster.
+Please note that the you don't need an Airflow cluster to run the Airflow tasks, since Flytekit will automatically compile Airflow tasks to Flyte tasks and execute them on the Flyte cluster.

 Specify agent configuration
 ----------------------------